dattaattili/lambda/README.md

 alt text

-lambda - AWS Lambda Module- Serverless computing platform with DTCC standards Directory Structure jenkins.json - The declarative test and deploy definition for the development pipeline build.jenkins.json - The declarative build definitaion for the development pipeline
+lambda - AWS Lambda Module- Serverless computing platform with standards Directory Structure jenkins.json - The declarative test and deploy definition for the development pipeline build.jenkins.json - The declarative build definitaion for the development pipeline